avcixm/academicprofile/research.md

 <details>
   <summary><small>Work in progress</small></summary>
   <ol>
-    <li>On a singular double phase variable exponent problem: A topological approach</li>
     <li>Linearized spectral structure for the p(x)-Laplacian</li>
     <li>A regularized Ito diffusion framework for the p(x)-Laplacian</li>
   </ol>